 CurCom

-The committee has taken all courses that have been approved for C-ID, and have generated a list of courses for which there no C-ID descriptors.
+The committee has taken all courses that have been approved for C-ID, and have generated a list of courses for which there are no C-ID descriptors.
 This is an attempt to be able to look at all courses offered at all three colleges and see which courses are comparable.

 Fac/Tech